How the Patriots' BS Underdog Mentality Has Fueled a Super Bowl Run

 "When we see our leader like that, it makes us lock in, too."

-Of course, it's taken more than an enlarged chip on the shoulder.
+Of course, it's taken more than an enlarged, manufactured chip on the shoulder.
 The Patriots are coming full circle schematically, too.
-Forever a thrift-shopper at running back—prompting so many other GMs to do the same—Belichick inexplicably drafted one 31st overall last year: Sony Michel.
-And right when skepticism was peaking, right when it looked like Brady and Brady alone would not be enough to overcome Mahomes...Michel heated up on Sunday.
+Forever a thrift-shopper at running back, prompting so many other GMs to do the same, Belichick inexplicably drafted one 31st overall last year: Sony Michel.
+And right when skepticism was peaking in late November, right when it looked like Brady and Brady alone would not be enough to overcome Mahomes...Michel heated up.

 With the world blinded by Mahomes, Drew Brees, Sean McVay and an offensive revolution sure to stick, the Patriots zigged where everyone else zagged.
 They committed to the run.